Automated generation of attack trees with optimal shape and labelling: The attack-tree generation problem with optimal labelling and shape

-Our correctness property on labels is stronger than the one provided in \cite{Mantel2019}, as they only require the root node to be correctly labelled.
-We believe their choice follows from their attack tree grammar, which let intermediate nodes to go unlabelled.
+It is worth remarking that our correctness property on labels is stronger than the one provided in \cite{Mantel2019}, as they only require the root node to be correctly labelled.
+We believe their choice follows from their attack tree grammar, which lets intermediate nodes to go unlabelled.
 We point out, however, that labels are as relevant for the root node as for any other node of the tree.
 Hence we require all labels of the tree to be correct.
+Further note that we still have an obligation to show that it is possible to obtain or build a goal relation for security scenarios.
+We shall address this obligation later in Section \ref{sec-system}, where we introduce a system specification language that produces attacks with well-defined goals.